A content strategy is a full company document that illustrates how the content your organization creates will impact every facet of the business.

 What I was sure of, though, was that everyone I passed during my commute home knew I was a fraud — and it was only a matter of time until my bosses and coworkers knew this too.

 Quite frankly, I thought the editorial calendar was my strategy.
 What was I missing?
 And why were they asking for the strategy anyway?
-Here I was, hitting my goals for content published.
-Wasn’t that enough?
+Here I was, hitting my goals to publish content consistently.
+Wasn't that enough?

 No, Jen, was what popped in my head as I slumped away from the office toward home, trying to hide from everyone in my path.
 No, it's not.

-Lack of a content strategy exposed much deeper problems
+Lack of a content strategy exposes much deeper problems

 To put it mildly, it wasn't a fun position to be in.
 And let's be honest, even writing this now is causing me more anxiety than I'm comfortable with.